 If you have children, it can be especially hard to help them understand and process the loss of a pet.
 Here are some tips to support them:

-• Explaining Death to Children – Use simple, clear language when talking to kids about pet loss.
+- Explaining Death to Children — Use simple, clear language when talking to kids about pet loss.
 Avoid phrases like “gone to sleep,” which might confuse them.
-Instead, gently explain that their pet has died, and it’s okay to feel sad.
-Consider this episode of Mister Rogers’ When Pets Die for help providing explanations to children.
+Instead, gently explain that their pet has died, and that it’s okay to feel sad.
+Consider this episode of Mister Rogers’ When Pets Die for help with explanations to children.

-• Rituals and Memorials for Children – Involving children in a memorial or goodbye ritual can help them find closure.
-Let them contribute by writing a letter to the pet, drawing a picture, or helping plant a tree in memory of their furry friend.
+- Rituals and Memorials for Children — Involving children in a memorial or goodbye ritual can help them find closure.
+Let them contribute by writing a letter to the pet, drawing a picture, or helping plant a tree in memory of their friend.

 The Healing Process and Moving Forward